jack-loss/CaymanConfigurator/discussion/DISCUSSION.md

 String finalPath = path.toString();
 Image caymanDisplayImage = new ImageIcon(this.getClass().getResource("images/cayman-model/" + finalPath)).getImage();
 ```
+This method is called each time any option icon is selected (e.g. Miami Blue exterior paint) so that the model photos are updated in real-time, as the user configures their desired Cayman.

-#### initOverviewDialog():
+#### initOverviewDialog()

-This method creates and initializes the components of the Specification Summary window when the user clicks the "Show Overview" button by determining the values of all GUI and Cayman-object fields at the time the button is clicked and using those values to set the values of the corresponding Specification Summary window components
+This method creates and initializes the components of the Specification Summary window when the user clicks the "Show Overview" button by determining the values of all GUI and Cayman-object fields at the time the button is clicked and using those values to set the values of the corresponding Specification Summary window components.

-#### printDialogToPDF():
+#### printDialogToPDF()

 This method prints and saves the user's model configuration to a PDF file in the current user's home directory using the iText library's PDF-writing abilities and "painting" each of the window's components to the PDF.
-This method also contains error-handling/JOptionPane messages that appear if the user successfully saves the PDF or encounters an error (e.g. the file to which the data is being saved is already open)
+This method also contains error-handling/JOptionPane messages that appear if the user successfully saves the PDF or encounters an error (e.g. the file to which the data is being saved is already open).

-#### printDialogToCSV():
+#### printDialogToCSV()

 This method writes the configured-Cayman's option names and prices to a CSV file in the current user's home directory using a FileWriter & BufferedWriter.
-This method also contains error-handling/JOptionPane messages that appear if the user successfully saves the PDF or encounters an error (e.g. the file to which the data is being saved is already open)
+This method also contains error-handling/JOptionPane messages that appear if the user successfully saves the PDF or encounters an error (e.g. the file to which the data is being saved is already open).

-#### main(String[] args):
+#### main(String[] args)

-This method simply creates a MainWindow object and sets the MainWindow's visibility property to true
+This method simply creates a MainWindow object and sets the MainWindow's visibility property to true.